 Thanks ladies for joining me for a cozy and stuffing evening.
 I appreciate your patience with the creeping creping and I hope your pajamas enjoyed their big night out.

-I guess it’s time I face the depressing certainty that the mountain biking season is pretty much dead.
+I guess it’s time I face the depressing certainty that the mountain where can i buy furosemide biking season is pretty much dead.
 Sadly, all it took was a little snow to squelch my delusions of cycling grandeur.
 It seems appropriate during this time of mourning to discuss our pedaling happenings over the last 6 months so, like it or not, here it comes.

 Jacob may not have been the most graceful biker I’ve ridden with on the Pipeline but he kept getting back on his seat mishap after mishap and that counts for a lot.